Coherent synchrotron radiation by excitation of surface plasmon polariton on near-critical solid microtube surface

 A high-intensity laser pulse interacting with an interface between a metal and a dielectric medium (e.g., air or vacuum) can induce collective oscillations of free electrons.
 These oscillations, known as surface plasmons (SPs), are characterised by the plasma frequency, $\omega_p = \sqrt{4\pi n_e e^2 / m_e}$, where $n_e$ is electron density, $e$ is electron charge, $m_e$ is electron rest mass~\cite{Ritchie:1957aa}.
-The excitation of SPs has been recently proposed for generating TV/m-level wakefields in solid microtubes for relativistic particle acceleration~\cite{Lei:2025aa}.
+The excitation of SPs has been recently proposed for generating TV/m-level wakefields in solid microtubes — a hollow structure composed of nanomaterials (e.g., a longitudinally aligned CNT forest) for relativistic particle acceleration~\cite{Lei:2025aa}.
 When these SPs couple with incident EM waves, they form surface plasmon polaritons (SPPs)—hybrid light-electron modes that propagate along the interface, also termed surface plasmon waves~\cite{Cunningham1974eff}.
 Direct excitation of SPPs on a smooth, infinite interface is inherently inefficient due to the momentum mismatch between the incident light and the SPP modes~\cite{Zhang:2012aa}.
-However, in finite-sized solid microtargets, sharp edges can serve as effective scatterers, supplying the necessary momentum to bridge this gap and facilitate efficient SPP excitation~\cite{Stegeman:1983aa}.
-The EM fields associated with SPPs can accelerate electrons along the target surface to relativistic energies.
+However, in finite-sized solid microtargets, sharp edges can serve as effective scatterers, supplying the necessary momentum to bridge this gap and enable efficient SPP excitation~\cite{Stegeman:1983aa}.
+The EM fields associated with SPPs can directly accelerate electrons along the target surface to relativistic energies.
 Recent studies have shown that irradiating the edge of a flat microtape with a high-intensity, linearly polarised laser pulse can generate strong SPP, producing high-energy electrons and high-flux X-ray radiation~\cite{Shen:2024aa}.